Neto Scariot

 MISSED REVENUE OPPORTUNITIES

-Failure to effectively present Multilog's logistics solutions, resulting in 99.8% of lost business.
+Failure to effectively present Multilog's logistics solutions, resulting in

 74

-POOR MOBILE EXPERIENCE
+POOR MOBILE RESPONSIVENESS

 74% of visitors used mobile devices, but the site was slow and difficult to use on smaller screens.